syncfusion/blazor-docs/src/gantt/gantt-chart/rows.md

 ![Alt text](images/rowHeight.png)

-## Expand/Collapse Row
+## Expand or Collapse Row

 In Gantt Chart parent tasks are expanded/collapsed by using expand/collapse icons, expand all/collapse all toolbar items and by using public methods.
-By default all tasks in Gantt Chart was rendered in expanded state but we can change this status in Gantt Chart.
+By default all tasks in Gantt Chart was rendered in expanded state but we can change this status through properties below.

 ### Collapse All Tasks at Gantt Chart Load